 Inspect beneath your car for leaks.
 The transmission fluid is reddish in color and you should be able to spot it clearly if there is a leak.
 If you notice a leak, visit a Mister Transmission dealer as soon as possible.
 If the fluid level goes below the recommended levels, you are at risk of serious transmission damage

-If you experience any of the following contact a Mister Transmission specialist near you;
+If you experience any of the following contact a Mister Transmission technician:

 Standard transmission is noisy or hard to shift